One of the biggest blocks anyone will face on the road to manifesting a truly epic life is their own beliefs.

 Your Experiences & Feelings

-However, we are responsible for some of our limiting beliefs too!
+However, we are responsible for some of our limiting beliefs too.

-A lot of times we create limiting beliefs based on our feelings.
+Many times we create limiting beliefs based on our feelings.

 “I can’t have a good relationship because I’m too angry all the time.”